-Please confirm these orders as soon as possible and also state how much I will pay for the postage.
+Please let us know your confirmation for these orders and how much I'll be paying for the postage as soon as possible.
 We'll pay cash when the items are delivered.

-Also, could you send some information on the availability of these products next month.
-Hope to hear from you soon.
+Also, could you send some information on the availability of these products next month?
+Hoping to hear from you soon.